Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Finding Common Ground with Sarah Chen
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+It could enhance our security narrative while promoting equity."

+**Sarah**: "That could work.
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

+**Isabella**: "Exactly!
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."
+*Setting: A quiet café after a long day of meetings.*

+**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity.
 I believe that by prioritizing these voices, we can create a more just economic landscape."

 **Sarah**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."